Effective Home Support in Dementia Care: Components, Impacts and Costs of Tertiary Prevention

 - To conduct an integrated quantitative and qualitative evaluation from the viewpoint of carers and people with dementia concerning the costs of home support and their preferences for different attributes of care.

-The Programme grant is funded by the National Institute for Health Research (NIHR) and the PI and Co-I's based at PSSRU Manchester are: Professor David Challis (Principal Investigator), Dr Paul Clarkson, Dr Jane Hughes, Professor Brenda Roe (Honorary Fellow), and Dr David Jolley (Honorary Reader in Old Age Psychiatry).
+The Programme grant is funded by the National Institute for Health Research (NIHR) and the PI and Co-I's based at PSSRU Manchester are: Dr Paul Clarkson (Current Principal Investigator), Professor Catherine Robinson (Current Principal Investigator), Professor Brenda Roe (Honorary Fellow), and Dr David Jolley (Honorary Reader in Old Age Psychiatry).

 Partners on the Programme are: Reagan Blyth (Pennine Care NHS Foundation Trust); Professor Linda Davies (University of Manchester); Professor Ian Russell (Swansea Trials Unit, Swansea University); Jean Tottie (Together in Dementia Everyday); Professor Fiona Poland (University of East Anglia); Professor Martin Orrell (Nottingham University); Narinder Kapur (Honorary UCL); and members of the Small Reference and Lay Advisory, Patient Public and Carer Involvement Groups.